Disability Theology

 • Eiesland, Nancy L. 1994.
 The Disabled God: Toward a Liberatory Theology of Disability.
 Nashville, TN: Abingdon Press.

-• Foley, Edward Capuchin (ed.).
+• Foley, Edward (ed.).
 1994.
 Developmental Disabilities and Sacramental Access: New Paradigms for Sacramental Encounters.
 Collegeville, MN: Liturgical Press.

 • Kabue, S., E. Mambo, J. Galgala, and C. B. Peter (eds).
 2011.
 Disability, Theology, and Society: Voices from Africa.
 Limuru: Zapf Chancery.